corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 ## `PspSpecification`

 Return the PSP specification for the named PSP on the agent.
-In the Corda Payment Service Technical Preview, the PSP can only be Modulr.
+In the Corda Payments Technical Preview, the PSP can only be Modulr.

 ### Parameters